YunnnnShang/MA/Phase 1/Readme.md

 1. `measure_raw_energy.sh` (Purified Data Collection Script):

-   * A streamlined Bash script whose sole purpose is to perform multiple measurements (up to 50) for each encoding configuration in a quiescent system environment.
+   * A streamlined Bash script whose sole purpose is to perform multiple measurements (max= 15) for each encoding configuration in a quiescent system environment.
    * To minimize measurement overhead, the script uses parameters like `--log-level none` and `-o /dev/null` to suppress all logging and file output from x265.
    * It records only the raw Core domain RAPL energy readings (before and after encoding) into `raw_core_energy_measurements.csv`.